ryan-a-baker/educates-tbs/workshop/content/exercises/04-tbs-deploying-app.md

 session: 1
 ```

-This will deploy a simple pod, a service, and an ingress.
+Alana has now deployed a very basic application using a pod, service, and ingress.
 We can take a look at all of the resources that are part of the application:

 ```terminal:execute
 command: kubectl get pods